p4lang/open-p4studio/README.md

 Some things not included, that one must get from Intel:

++ P4Insight GUI for visualizing the hardware resources used by P4 programs after they have been successfully compiled.
+  + Note: P4.org personnel are in communication with Intel to see if this can be released as open source soon.
 + BSPs (Board Support Packages) for booting hardware boards containing Tofino ASICs.
 + Drivers for Serdes on the ASICs.
 These are not necessary for running